sean09lee/node-scraper/README.md

         * Add to the existing application and make the application into a REST service

 The service should be able to run locally and tested via some tool like `CURL`.

+**Angular Assignment**

+Angular 2+

+* Create a new branch
+	* Create an Angular application as an interface to specify which 10 websites the user wants to scrape the HTML from.

+This should be runnable locally via a web browser, and should consume the REST service previously created.

 ## Running locally